Blendify/blender-manual/blender_docs/manual/modeling/meshes/properties/vertex_groups/weight_edit.rst

 - Normalize the vertex Weights.
 - Copy the Vertex weights.
-- Change the Weight of the active vert.
+- Change the Weight of the active vertices.
-- Paste to selected verts.
+- Paste to selected vertices.

 .. tip:: The filter setting is respected